 Setup

-Our experiment consisted of a Two Interval Forced-Choice Task where participants were asked to indicate which of two intervals contained objects moving at the higher velocity.
-Participants were immersed in a virtual 3D environment that included depth cues from lighting, shadows and the scale of the textures of the floor.
+Our experiment consisted of a Two Interval Forced-Choice Task where participants were asked to indicate which of two intervals contained objects moving at the higher speed.

+Environment and general layout

+Participants were immersed in a virtual 3D environment that included depth cues from lighting, shadows and the scale of the textures of the floor and the wall backdrop.
 The ball appeared to the left of the observer if it moved to the right, and to the right of the observer when it moved to the left.
-The exact position was determined by target speed and visual observer motion (see equation 1 below).
-See Figure 1A for a diagram of the visual scene and Figure 1B for a screenshot from the experiment; furthermore, a short sequence of the experiment can be viewed under https://github.com/b-jorges/Motion-Perception-during-SelfMotion/blob/master/Figures/GIF%20of%20Stimulus.gif.
+The exact position was determined by target speed and visual observer motion (see Equation 1 below).
+See Figure 1A for a diagram of the visual scene and Figure 1C for a screenshot from the experiment; furthermore, a short sequence of the experiment can be downloaded here (GitHub).

+Targets and visually simulated self-motion